4d/docs/docs/FormEditor/createStylesheet.md

 }
 ```

-In the 4D form description, you associate a class name to an object using the `class` attribute:
+In the 4D form description, you associate a class name to an object using the `class` attribute.
+This attribute contains one or several class names, separated by a space character:

 ```
-class: "okButtons"
+class: "okButtons important"
 ```